Manx-forge/speech-transcription-eval/README.md

 ---

-**Contributions**
+## Contributions

-We welcome contributions, suggestions, and feedback.
-Feel free to open issues, submit pull requests, or contact us if you have questions.
+We welcome contributions to improve this repository.
+If you have new resources, corrections, or suggestions, please feel free to submit a pull request or contact me directly at csjbartley1@sheffield.ac.uk.